sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 10. IT-Enabled Projects produce production-ready IT Products at minimum every 6 months
 11. IT-Enabled Projects start when the minimum IT-Enabled project intake conditions are met, as defined by the \<_IT-enabled project intake condition standard_\>
 12. IT-Enabled Projects follow the \<_IT-Enabled Project Agile Governance Framework_\>
-13. IT-Enabled Projects report on Key Performance Indicators (KPIs) as defined in the \<_IT-Enabled Project Agile Governance Framework_\>

 ### Capacity Planning